Informfully/Challenges/README.md

 Your submission can include multiple approaches.

 Each approach must include **precisely one** image recommendation for a given article ID.
-You are allowed to give priority to generating/retrieving images for the 30 articles we pre-selected for the small task (see “subset.csv” in the dataset). **This part must be complete.**
+You are allowed to prioritize generating or retrieving images for the 30 articles we have pre-selected for the small task (see “subset.csv” in the dataset). **This part must be complete.**
-If you do not manage to provide 8,500 recommendations for the large task, simply share **as many** many images as possible.
+If you are unable to provide 8,500 recommendations for the large task, simply share **as many images** as possible.
-But in case there is the final evaluation set contains an article ID for which you have no recommendation, this entry gets assigned the lowest rating score.
+However, if the final evaluation contains an article ID for which you have no recommendation, this entry is assigned the lowest rating score.

 ### Example Group Submission